Under the Environment Protection Act 2017, our Governing Board is responsible for:

 Deputy Chair

 Greg has more than 30 years’ experience in regulation, governance, risk, audit and finance.
-As Chief Executive Officer of WorkSafe Victoria for 10 years, Greg was responsible for the regulation of workplace safety and management of the compulsory statutory workers compensation business in Victoria.
+As Chief Executive Officer of WorkSafe Victoria for 10 years, Greg was responsible for the regulation of workplace safety and management of the compulsory statutory workers compensation business.
 Greg was a senior executive in various public sector organisations from the early 1980s.

-Greg is currently a non-executive Director of Melbourne Health.
+Greg completed his 9-year term on 30 June 2025 as a non-executive Director of Melbourne Health.
 He is a former Chair of the Personal Injury Education Foundation, Dorsavi Ltd. and the Victorian Trauma Foundation.
 He is also a former Director of the Victorian Workcover Authority, the Emergency Telecommunications Authority and the Institute of Safety Compensation and Recovery.

 He has provided general consulting services and mentoring from 2012 to 2022.